coosalodge/history-book/contents/timeline.md

 ## 1914
 * Troop 1 returns to camp at Treasure Island.
+* Edson graduates from Dartmouth College, where he was a member of Phi Beta Kappa.

 ## 1915
 * April – Goodman and Edson are hired by the Philadelphia Area Council as field commissioners.
 * Goodman is selected as Camp Director at Treasure Island.
 * Edson is selected as Assistant Camp Director in charge of commissary.
 * July 15 – The first Order of the Arrow induction is held at Treasure Island.
+* Goodman is the first to receive the Vigil Honor.

 ## 1916

 ## 1917
+* Dec - Goodman is promoted to Scout Executive of the Philadelphia Council.
+* Goodman joins the United States Army.
+* Edson receives the Vigil Honor.

 ## 1918
+* ?? - Goodman is drafted into the US Army during World War I.
+* Dec - Goodman is discharged from the Army and resumes his profession career as Scout Executive in Philadelphia

 ## 1919

 ## 1920

 ## 1921
+* Edson is hired by the Chicago Area Council as a Field Executive for the South Shore District.

 ## 1922